jmguazzo/pg_empty/README.md

 You will have to manually install the DLL in the \lib folder of the PostgreSQL server.

-**If you copy the dll build with Debug Configuration in the \lib folder on a machine without visual studio installed, it will fail !
+**If you copy the dll built with Debug Configuration in the \lib folder on a machine without visual studio installed, it will fail !**

-*The DEBUG version looks for MSVCR120D.dll which is not installed with PostgreSQL.
+*The DEBUG version looks for MSVCR120D.dll which is not installed with PostgreSQL.*